AntonCharnichenka/tkinter-guess-number/README.md

 tkinter guess number game (GUI)

-requirements: tkinter module
+Requirements: tkinter module

-description: computer picks a random number in 1:100 range.
+Description: computer picks a random number in 1:100 range.
 Try to guess it with minimum tries.

-run 'guess number.py' to play
+Run 'guess number.py' to play